 6.1.
 None for the purposes of this report.
-Safer Merton's Community Resilience Officer being resourced to work on the hate crime agenda two days per week continues in place.
+Safer Merton's Community Resilience Officer being resourced to work on the hate crime agenda two days per week continues in place and is funded for through the existing revenue provisions.